-On the other hand, it is a must to save files on your local system to ensure a high-security level.
+On the other hand, it is a must to save files on your local system to ensure a high security level.
 It means that you can opt for putting data in the private cloud like Google Drive, DropBox, etc, or in your hardware such as PC and tablet.
-Just remember to set a password on the personal devices!
+Just remember to set a password on your personal devices!
 If others accidentally access the data, it is risky that customers will suffer from the leaking of confidential information.

 Import carefully old data to your new POS system

 Similar to exporting, importing data is one of the crucial steps in the data transfer process.
 The first thing you need to do is run the brand-new POS software and sign up for your account.
 In common practices, if you are using a PC with internet access, there will be no request for POS installation.
 In case you are using POS on tablets or smartphones, you will need to download and install the application to your devices.

 Once you register on POS, you can upload files.
 Most vendors support files in CSV and XLS format.